ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 5. ##### Random augmentation selection

-Each image is augmentated by up to three augmentation strategies per image.
+Each image is augmented by up to three augmentation strategies per image.
 Results are shown in the following gif file.

 ![Combined Augmentation][image40]